DevenPanchal/cloud-forensics/README.md

 ### APA:
 ```
 Panchal, D. (2022a).
-Automatic, Zero-touch and Reusable Machine Learning Training and Serving Pipelines using Acumos.
+MLOps: Automatic, Zero-touch and Reusable Machine Learning Training and Serving Pipelines using Acumos.
 Unpublished manuscript.
 ```
 and
 ```